I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_pin_desc.md

      greater than WWAN_PIN_LEN (12).
 Miniport drivers should specify WWAN_PIN_LENGTH_UNKNOWN, if the PIN length is not available.

-`PinMode`
+`PinLengthMax`

-The current status of the PIN.
+The maximum number of characters in the PIN.
+Miniport drivers should not specify a value that is
+     greater than WWAN_PIN_LEN (12).
+Miniport drivers should specify WWAN_PIN_LENGTH_UNKNOWN, if the PIN length is not available.

 ## Requirements